timotejroiko/discord.js-light/README.md

 ### Messages

 Messages are cached only if the Channel they belong to is cached.
-Message caching can be further controlled and limited via discord.js's `messageCacheMaxSize`, `messageCacheLifetime` and `messageSweepInterval` client options as usual.
-Additionally, the Edits cache contains the most recent edit only and older edits will be removed.
+Message caching can be further controlled via discord.js's `messageCacheMaxSize`, `messageCacheLifetime` and `messageSweepInterval` client options as usual.
+Additionally, the MessageEdits cache only contains the most recent edit.